Setting up a Minecraft Java Edition Server on Ubuntu

 Starting the Minecraft Java Edition Server on Ubuntu

-1. To launch the server, we need to enter a Java command that specifies a few settings and references the server jar file.
+1. To launch the Minecraft server, we need to enter a Java command that specifies a few settings and references the server jar file that we downloaded in the previous section.

 • -Xms allows you to specify the initial size of the memory allocation pool.
 The number is in bytes unless followed by a letter.
 K or k for kilobytes.
 M or m for megabytes.